Compared to conversions, click-through rates (CTR) don’t seem nearly as important. Clicks don’t make you any money—at least, not directly.

 However, if customers don’t click, they can’t convert.
-So click through actually ends up being really important to your overall business.
+So click-through ends up being essential to your overall business.
 No clicks = no conversions.
-If you haven’t been focusing on getting people to click, then it’s time to make a change.
+If you haven’t been focusing on getting people to click, it’s time to change.

-Larry Kim and Brian Dean put together a great infographic titled “The Ridiculously Smart guide to Boosting Your Organic Click Through Rates.”
-We’ll share it in a bit, but before we do we want to make absolutely sure you know just how important organic CTR is to your business.
+Larry Kim and Brian Dean created a great infographic titled “The Ridiculously Smart Guide to Boosting Your Organic Click-Through Rates.”
+We’ll share it in a bit, but before we do, we want to ensure you know just how important organic CTR is to your business.

-Increasing organic click through is all about appealing to the users.
-You need to grab their attention, make your page stand out more than any other.
+Increasing organic click-through is all about appealing to the users.
+You need to grab their attention and make your page stand out more than any other.
 And nothing will do that better than your headline.

-You know the saying “don’t judge a book by its cover?”
+You know the saying, “Don’t judge a book by its cover?”
 Well, users judge web pages by their headlines all the time.
-Think about it: the headline is the first thing users will see when Google delivers them the results of their query.
-And based on how interesting it is to them, they’ll either click on it wanting to learn more or will ignore it in favor of something more engaging.
+Think about it: the headline is the first thing users will see when Google delivers their query results.
+And based on how interesting it is to them, they’ll either click on it wanting to learn more or ignore it in favor of something more engaging.

 Sounds simple, right?
 It’s not.
 Thankfully, this infographic has 11 hacks that can boost your organic CTR.
 We’ve summarized the points below.

-Why make more work for yourself when you can work with what’s already there?
-You can use Google Analytics to view how your organic CTR stacks up against your organic ranking.
-From there, it’s just a matter of focusing on your lowest-ranking pages while leaving the highest ones alone.
+Why work more for yourself when you can work with what’s already there?
+You can use Google Analytics to view your organic CTR against your organic ranking.
+From there, it’s just focusing on your lowest-ranking pages while leaving the highest ones alone.

 If used poorly, keywords can stick out in a headline like a festering, oozing sore.
 Sorry for the nasty imagery, but we feel it’s appropriate for how grievous this outdated SEO tactic has become.

 Don’t get us wrong—you can still use keywords in your titles.
-Keywords will still signal to Google that your page is relevant if a user searches for that query.
+If a user searches for that query, keywords will still signal to Google that your page is relevant.
 However, stuffing them into the title, forcing them to fit when you could say something more interesting—if you’ve been using keywords that way, you’re better off just getting rid of them altogether.

 Try focusing the words in your headlines to evoke an emotional response (Fear, Anger, Joy, etc.) rather than the same old SEO tactics (like keywords).

 People like lists.
-No, really—research has shown that using numbers increases CTR by 36%.
-(Source: Conductor) It’s partly why BuzzFeed gets so much traction—readers get an idea of how long an article will be if a number is included.
-If they feel they know how long an article will take to read just from the title, they’ll click.
+No, research has shown that using numbers increases CTR by 36%.
+(Source: Conductor) It’s partly why BuzzFeed gets so much traction—readers know how long an article will be if a number is included.
+They’ll click if they feel they know how long an article will take to readjust from the title.

 Getting users interested in your headlines could be as easy as following a simple format: